 Ada dates from before object-oriented programming was as popular as it is today.
 Some of the mechanisms and concepts from the above list were in the earliest version of Ada even before what we would call OOP was added:

-- Subtyping can be implemented using, well, subtypes, which have a full and permissive static substitability model.
+Subtyping can be implemented using, well, subtypes, which have a full and permissive static substitutability model.
 The substitution will fail at runtime if the dynamic constraints of the subtype are not fulfilled.

 However, this lists leaves out type extensions, if you don't consider variant records, and extensibility.

 The 1995 revision of Ada added a feature filling the gaps, which allowed people to program following the object-oriented paradigm in an easier fashion.
 This feature is called tagged types.

 It's possible to program in Ada without ever creating tagged types.
 If that's your prefered style of programming or you have no specific use for tagged types, feel free to not use them, as is the case for many features of Ada.

 However, they can be the best way to express solutions to certain problems and they may be the best way to solve your problem.
 If that's the case, read on!